rdallasgray/graphene/README.md

 What does it include?
 =====================
 1. **A useful project mode**
    There are several project-management packages available for Emacs.
 All that I really want from such a package, though, is to be able to easily load and switch among different projects without losing my place.
 For this reason, Graphene uses [project-persist](https://github.com/rdallasgray/project-persist), around which it puts in place hooks to load and save the Emacs desktop in tandem with project settings.
-Because this approach is so lightweight, it will not interfere with other project-management capabilities (you may wish to add ([Projectile's](https://github.com/bbatsov/projectile) excellent search-in-project functionality, for instance).
+Because this approach is so lightweight, it does not interfere with other project-management capabilities, and in fact Graphene takes advantage of this by using [Projectile's](https://github.com/bbatsov/projectile) excellent search-in-project functionality, for instance.

 2. **An attractive and functional 'project drawer'**
    I missed this from Textmate.
 It helps me, when looking at a large project, to get a quick visual sense of where things are, and to find things when I don't immediately know where to look for them.
-Also (ducks), I sometimes like to take a break from the keyboard and click around with the mouse.
+Also (*ducks*), I sometimes like to take a break from the keyboard and click around with the mouse.
 It gives my back and my hands a break from the typing position.
 Graphene uses [Sr-Speedbar](https://github.com/emacsmirror/sr-speedbar) to create a Speedbar inside the working frame, with some tweaks to the Speedbar look to make it more ... acceptable.

 3. **An immediately usable and discoverable Emacs environment**
    At first Emacs can appear a little opaque; it is in fact a very discoverable environment, and Graphene tries to turn this up to maximum, by using [Ido](http://emacswiki.org/emacs/InteractivelyDoThings) everywhere, the Ido-like [Smex](http://www.emacswiki.org/Smex) for running extended commands, and [Auto Complete](http://emacswiki.org/emacs/AutoComplete) for in-editor completion.
 These allow gradual discovery of Emacs' functionality, and gradual building of speed and fluidity.